China Chic’s global march gathers pace as contemporary design meets traditional culture

 The group’s international growth has been equally impressive.
 In 2024, overseas business represented 31.8% of revenue, last year it was up to 43.8%.
 And travel retail is playing an increasingly influential role.

-The launch, attended by international influencers, was celebrated with a travel-themed fashion show featuring catwalk models and Pop Mart collectibles.
+The Qatar Duty Free launch, attended by international influencers, was celebrated with a travel-themed fashion show featuring catwalk models and Pop Mart items

 In the key Asia Pacific region, the Group says it has “systematically advanced” its travel retail strategy.
 While establishing physical stores in globally renowned tourist destinations and airports to reflect and consolidate brand momentum, it has also deepened its local markets focus.